Potstop

 Neil Whitehead BA(Hons)

 Neil concentrates primarily on wheel thrown functional ceramics.
 His main focus is making distinctive teapots that emanate rich earthy qualities.
+Exploring and experimenting with glaze materials to produce beautiful, rich, colourful glazes.

 Lou Gilbert Scott MA RCA